Maternity Apparel Market Size and Share

 Maternity Apparel Market Analysis by Mordor Intelligence

-The maternity apparel market size reached USD 21.74 billion in 2025 and projects expansion to USD 28.26 billion by 2030, representing a CAGR of 5.39%.
+The maternity apparel market size is projected to expand from USD 21.63 billion in 2025 and USD 22.09 billion in 2026 to USD 28.79 billion by 2031, registering a 5.44% CAGR between 2026 and 2031.
 While North America stands as the dominant regional player, the Asia-Pacific is witnessing the swiftest expansion, fueled by rising urban incomes and shifting cultural views on pregnancy.
 Casual wear leads the product categories, yet activewear is on the rise, with more expectant mothers prioritizing fitness and seeking performance-oriented maternity gear.
 Despite offline retail holding the lion's share of sales, underscoring the consumer's preference for in-person fittings, online channels are swiftly gaining ground, propelled by influencer marketing and the allure of e-commerce convenience.
 Cotton, celebrated for its comfort and breathability, remains the fabric of choice.
 However, denim, especially with stretch technology, is making rapid inroads.
 The market dynamics are further influenced by an uptick in maternal workforce participation and a heightened demand for stylish, functional apparel that seamlessly transitions from prenatal to postpartum.
 Brands like Hatch and Seraphine are leading the charge, offering trendy maternity lines that expertly blend fashion, comfort, and nursing practicality.

 Key Report Takeaways